 How to Treat Burns, Cuts and other Cooking and Kitchen Injuries

-The kitchen is one of the most popular rooms in your home.
-Friends and family congregate there to share meals and conversations.
+The kitchen is one of the most popular rooms in your home as Friends and family gather to share meals and conversations.
 Perhaps some of your most treasured memories took place right there in that space beside your oven and refrigerator.

 But people often forget just how dangerous the kitchen can be as well.
-Nearly every inch of your kitchen presents a potential danger.
 No matter where you turn, you run the risk of going head-to-head with hot surfaces, sharp objects, and slippery floors.

-While no one expects to get hurt while preparing their latest culinary masterpiece, it’s always better to be safe, rather than sorry.
-But how do you know which cooking injuries can be treated at home, and which require a trip to the ER?
+It’s always better to be safe, rather than sorry.
+But how do you know which cooking injuries can be treated at home, and which require a trip to urgent care or the ER?
+We’ve got answers.

 Burns and Cuts